-Transmitter Manufacturers

-Motorola Bendix Fred Link Bassett Harvey
+Transmitter Manufacturers Motorola Bendix Fred Link Bassett Harvey for -DEPENDABILITY -BETTER PERFORMANCE -LOWER OPERATING COST

 Taylor Tubes are also used by the British, Australian, French, Argentine and United States Governments.

 Taylor Tubes is proud that the highly qualified Radio Engineering staffs of so many of America's Airlines and Transmitter Manufacturers have approved and accepted the quality of its tubes.
 Taylor Tubes have met and fulfilled the rigid service requirements of exacting 24 hours a day applications.
 They have built their own record of success under the most adverse conditions of use where tube failures cannot be tolerated.